 You can create your own page and fundraise for an event such as ‘Colour Fun Run’ and Marathon Fun Runs (in all states), In Memory of a Loved One or as a Personal Challenge on the ‘Making a Difference’ page OR you can set up a personal ‘Seasons Giving Appeal’ and ask people to donate instead of getting useless presents that you will probably have to recycle.
-Why not help us instead to achieve bigger goals in 2016.
+Why not help us instead to achieve bigger goals.

 Making a Difference starts with YOU!

 We are always in need of celebrities to support the cause.
 You don't have to have lupus to show your support.

 As many of you know, Jeda Cacioli has produced a documentary in conjunction with Lupus Foundation.
 The documentary is currently being shown at film festivals and will have its official public launch soon.

 The Foundation wishes to acknowledge Jeda for her tremendous effort and express our deep sadness of the passing of one of the contributors, John Haigh.

 Hot Off The Press!!!
 A massive congratulations to Jeda for winning Best Human Relationship Documentary at Star Doc International Film Festival in LA, USA.

 WALTER & ELIZA HALL INSITITUTE of MEDICAL RESEARCH TOUR

 Lupus Foundation are organizing a tour of the premises of the ‘Walter & Eliza Hall Institute of Medical Research’.
 There are a number of researchers working towards solutions for lupus.
 This is an opportunity to meet with the researchers and witness first-hand what it is they do.